pymc-devs/pymc/GOVERNANCE.md

 A no-confidence vote is triggered when a Core Contributor calls for one publicly on an appropriate project communication channel, and two other core team members second the proposal.
-The initial call for a no-confidence vote must specify which type is intended -- whether it is targeting a single member or the council as a whole.
+The initial call for a no-confidence vote must specify which type is intended.

 The vote lasts for two weeks, and the people taking part in it vary:
-* If this is a single-member vote called by Core contributors, both Council members and Core contributors vote, and the vote is deemed successful if at least two thirds of voters express a lack of confidence.
+* If this is a single-member vote all Core contributors (including council members) vote, and the vote is deemed successful if at least two thirds of voters express a lack of confidence.

+  Such votes can target removing from the Council (while continuing to be a Core Contributor) or a Core Contributor removal, which should be clear from the initial vote call.
+Council members can be called for a Core Contributor removal.
 * If this is a whole-council vote, then it was necessarily called by Core contributors (since Council members can’t remove the whole Council) and only Core contributors vote.